What’s a cavity in your tooth?

-Symptoms of tooth cavity:
+Following are the symptoms of a tooth cavity:

 - Tooth sensitivity

-- tooth pain
+- Tooth pain

-- a visible hole in your teeth
+- A visible hole in your teeth

 - Black or white stain on your teeth

-What causes the cavity:
+What causes dental cavities?

-- Some genetic issues also cause the cavity.
+- Some genetic issues also cause cavity.

 Early stage treatment: